boy51/timeframe/README.md

-# timeframe.js
+# timeframe.js (1.1.2)

-Simple functions for dealing with timeframes
+Simple, well-tested functions for dealing with timeframes

 # Todo

-- Get rid of moment for dayjs or similar
+- Get rid of moment for luxon
-- heavily test
-- improve composition
+- improve composition to allow all serializable types
-   - serializeDate
-- decide on fp or oop paradigm